Back to top

 Craig Fellin

 Craig Fellin - Head Guide, emeritus.
-Craig founded Big Hole Lodge in 1984 with a very simple business philpsophy, "give the clients more than they expect and do it with a smile."
-In addition to guiding for forty years out West, Craig has managed a fly shop in Aspen, guided in Argentina, fished New Zealand and the salt on numerous occasions.
-Now he leads casting lessons on arrival day and greets clients at cocktail hour to recieve fish stories with a big smile.
+Craig founded Big Hole Lodge in 1984 with a very simple business philosophy, "give the clients more than they expect and do it with a smile."
+In addition to guiding for forty years out West, Craig has managed a fly shop in Aspen, guided in Argentina, and fished New Zealand and the salt on numerous occasions.
+Now he leads casting lessons on arrival day and greets clients at cocktail hour to receive fish stories with a big smile.
 Craig cherishes his role as host and lead ambassador at the lodge now that he's turned the daily operation over to his son, Wade.
 In the offseason, Craig chases birds with his GSP puppy.

 Wade Fellin

 Wade is a fifth-generation Montanan deeply rooted in the Big Hole Valley and has worked alongside his father since he could reach the dish sink and pull the lawn mower cord.
 Wade has guided the rivers of Southwest Montana since 2006 and his deep conservation ethic stems from the same sources of clean, readily available water that attracted his ancestors to the Big Hole Valley, and later led him to study environmental and water law at the University of Montana.
-In addition to guiding and managing the Big Hole Lodge with his father, Wade is the program director at Upper Missouri Waterkeeper and past-chair of the Big Hole River Foundation and holds a BSBA from Bucknell University and a JD from the University of Montana School of Law.
+In addition to guiding and managing the Big Hole Lodge with his father, Wade is the program director at Upper Missouri Waterkeeper and past chair of the Big Hole River Foundation.
+He holds a BSBA from Bucknell University and a JD from the University of Montana School of Law.

 Travis Thompson